DanielLi03/digital-bouncers/index.md

 ### Key Features

 Text2SQL Pipeline - Uses LangChain agents to query datasets for questions that can be answered via SQL.
-Below we have a diagram that better showcases this.
+Below we have an example prompt that wqould fall under the Text2SQL Pipeline.

 <br>
 <p align="center">